corda/bn-extension/README.md

 all membership and group states which are impacted should be re-issued with the new Corda Identity.
 This can be done using the ```UpdateCordaIdentityFlow```.
 Please note that this flow requires the legal identity (CordaX500Name) to be the same.
 Furthermore, the flow can only be run from a member with sufficient permissions(can modify groups).

+**If several members of the network have their certificates rotated, it's important to start the identity update process with the authorised members as they are required to sign all other identity update transactions.**

 **UpdateCordaIdentityFlow arguments**:

 - ```membershipId``` membershipId ID of the membership whose Corda Identity has changed